Club Deportivo Capiatá

-Club Deportivo Capiatá, is a Paraguayan football club based in the city of Capiatá.
-The club was founded on September 8, 2008 and plays in the Primera División of the Paraguayan league.
+Club Deportivo Capiatá is a Paraguayan football club based in the city of Capiatá.
+The club was founded on September 8, 2008 and plays in the División Intermedia, the second tier league of Paraguayan football.
 Their home games are played at the Estadio Lic.
 Erico Galeano Segovia.

 History

 The club was founded on September 4, 2008; from the Capiateña Football League.

 In 2010 play for the first time in Paraguayan División Intermedia.

 In 2012 they finished in 2nd place, thus getting promoted to the Primera División for the first time in history.

 In 2013 they made history again by qualifying to the 2014 Copa Sudamericana in their first year in the Primera División.